renesas/ra-fsp-examples/example_projects/ek_ra6m4/NetX_ftp_client/NetX_ftp_client_ek_ra6m4_ep/readme.txt

  	i.
 User need to run FTP Server preferably on windows or linux machine.

-Note: Current ip addresses are provided according to our test environment.
-User has to change the IP addresses in ip instance according to their network configuration
+NOTE  : Current ip addresses are provided according to our test environment.
+User has to change the IP addresses in ip instance
+        according to their network configuration
         property of g_ip0_Netx Duo IP instance -> IPv4 Address as per their network environment.
         FTP server IP : if it's a home/close network user can use 192.168.0.x where x represent any available ip address on network.

 1) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
    RTT Block address for hex file committed in repository are as follows: